jrhillae/AlienCSI_VM_JH/blogpost.md

                           primary_interactions)
 ```

-Check the type of interactions occuring in your dataset
+Check the type of interactions occuring in your dataset.
 ```r
 unique(raw_interactions$interactionType)
 ```

-Select those interactions that are of interest
+Define the interactions that are of interest.
 ```r
 interactions_to_include <- c("hasHost",
                              "eats",